rust-lang/rfcs/text/0000-rust-analyzer.md

 * **Deprecation** -- actively transition people from the RLS to rust-analyzer
 * **Transition** -- stop supporting the older RLS

 As detailed below, one major concern with rust-analyzer as it stands today is that it shares very little code with rustc.
-To avoid creating an unsustainable maintainance burden, this RFC extracting shared libraries that will be used by both rustc and rust-analyzer ("library-ification"), which should eventually lead to rustc and rust-analyzer being two front-ends over a shared codebase.
+To avoid creating an unsustainable maintainance burden, this RFC proposes extracting shared libraries that will be used by both rustc and rust-analyzer ("library-ification"), which should eventually lead to rustc and rust-analyzer being two front-ends over a shared codebase.

 # Motivation
 [motivation]: #motivation